asgharbhutta/Ass-2-Portfolio/README.md

 - LED Wall does not link, we have not done that project yet
 - Calculator does not link, we have not done that project yet
 - Pastel Puzzles does not link, we have not done that project yet either
+- No picture of myself (privacy for obvious reasons)
+- About Me section text has been fabricated, not sure what to write here to get an employers attention but eventually I will fill this out

 Run Buddy does link, that was the project we created in the first two weeks